5Picklebarry/Scripts/Pickle-Hub/README.md

 ## Support

-If you encounter any issues or have any questions, please feel free to contact us on our discord https://discord.gg/gshvsmp8vY.
+If you encounter any issues or have any questions, please feel free to contact us on our [discord](https://discord.gg/gshvsmp8vY).

 ## License